 Mary Ann Cappiello

-Mary Ann teaches content literacy and children's and young adult literature, including a course in nonfiction literature for children and young adults, at Lesley University.
-She spent over a decade teaching English-Language Arts in public schools and received her doctorate from Teachers College, Columbia University.
+Mary Ann teaches content literacy and children's and young adult literature, including a course in nonfiction literature for children and young adults, at Lesley University in Cambridge, MA.
+She spent over a decade teaching English-Language Arts in public schools in and outside of New York City and New Hampshire, and received her doctorate from Teachers College, Columbia University.
 Mary Ann has been a guest on public radio, and her publication credits include: English Journal, The Dragon Lode, Language Arts, and The Oxford Encyclopedia of Children's Literature.
-She is the co-author of Teaching with Text Sets (Shell Education, October 2012) and blogs with Lesley colleagues Erika Thulin Dawes and Grace Enriquez at “The Classroom Bookshelf” every Monday during the school year.
+She is the co-author of Teaching with Text Sets (Shell Education, 2012) and blogs with Lesley colleagues Erika Thulin Dawes and Grace Enriquez at “The Classroom Bookshelf” every Monday during the school year.
+Mary Ann also writes regularly for the "Curriculum Connections" digital newsletter of School Library Journal.

 Myra teaches courses in nonfiction literature and social studies at Queens College, CUNY and works with teachers and students in public school settings.
 She has been a frequent visitor to PS/IS 499, the Queens College School for Math, Science, and Technology where she has introduced children to a number of excellent nonfiction trade books.
 She is also the advisor to the graduate specialization in Children’s Literature at Queens College.